-I had about the ten billionth meeting last Monday with Evangeline’s teacher regarding her schoolwork and socialization in the classroom, with the major change this time that I involved the school principal.
+I had about the 10 billionth meeting last Monday with Evangeline’s teacher regarding her schoolwork and socialization in the classroom, with the major change this time that I involved the school principal.

-Evangeline essentially is disengaged from school, in the extreme.
-Her work is mostly stuff she mastered in kindergarten or first grade, which is frustrating, because her teacher last year had her learning negative numbers in math and had put her in the most advanced reading group the school offers for her age group (which of course was still below her reading level).
+Evangeline has become extremely disengaged from school.
+Her work is mostly stuff she mastered in kindergarten or first grade, which is frustrating.
+Her teacher last year had her learning negative numbers in math and had put her in the most advanced reading group the school offers for her age group, which was still far below her reading level.